Business office: 487 Cherry Street

 In February 1969, The Macon Telegraph Publishing Company became part of Knight Newspapers, Inc., which later merged with Ridder Publications to become Knight Ridder.
 In 1990, the paper was redesigned and renamed The Macon Telegraph.
 In December 1997, The Macon Telegraph acquired The (Warner Robins) Daily Sun, The Buyers' Guide and The Byron Gazette.
 In February of 2003, The Macon Telegraph absorbed the Warner Robins Daily Sun customers as part of an expanded Houston edition that was a component of the newspaper's product improvement plan.
 In 2005, the paper became The Telegraph, and The Telegraph Houston Edition was replaced by the weekly Houston Peach.

 In June of 2006, The Telegraph was acquired by The McClatchy Company with McClatchy's purchase of Knight Ridder.
-Today, The Telegraph also produces The Sun News, launched in 2008 as an expanded and revamped version of the Houston Peach, Neighbors, Bibb Living and Robins Rev-Up, the newspaper for Robins Air Force Base.
+Today, The Telegraph also produces The Sun News, launched in 2008 as an expanded and revamped version of the Houston Peach, Neighbors and Bibb Living.

 Rodney Mahone, President and Publisher